Q: What is Amazon WorkSpaces?

 Yes, you can assign tags to existing Amazon WorkSpaces resources including WorkSpaces, directories registered with WorkSpaces, images, custom bundles, and IP Access Control Groups.
 You can also assign tags during the creation of new Amazon WorkSpaces and new IP Access Control Groups.
-You can assign up to 50 tags (key/value pairs) to each Amazon WorkSpaces resource using the AWS Management Console, the AWS Command Line Interface, or the Amazon WorkSpaces API.
+You can assign up to 50 tags (key/value pairs) to each Amazon WorkSpaces resource using the Amazon Management Console, the Amazon Command Line Interface, or the Amazon WorkSpaces API.
 To learn more about assigning tags to your Amazon WorkSpaces resources, follow the steps listed on this web page: Tag WorkSpaces Resources.

 Q: What is the difference between restarting and rebuilding a WorkSpace?

 A restart is just the same as a regular operating system (OS) reboot.
 A rebuild will retain the user volume on the WorkSpace but will return the WorkSpace to its original state (any changes made to the system drive will not be retained).

 Q: What is the difference between WorkSpaces Rebuild and Restore?

 A rebuild will retain the user volume on the WorkSpace but will return the WorkSpace to its original state (any changes made to the system drive will not be retained).
 A restore will retain both the root and user volumes on the WorkSpace but will return the WorkSpace to the last healthy state as detected by the service.

 Q: How do I remove an Amazon WorkSpace I no longer require?